archonitex/TwineDemo/README.md

 ~~~~

 ## Scripts
-Demo *Swift* scripts have been created.
+*Swift* scripts have been created to faciliate & automate Twine usage.
 The current demo setup allows for you to create multiple Twine files in the directory structure and in subdirectories.
 The *generate<Platform>.swift* scripts simply combine the Twine files appropriate for the platform into 1 temporarily to generate the localization file with Twine.

 ### Generating Localization